lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 reset_cellular()
 ```
-The method resets the Cellular hardware module and the GNSS subsystem.
+The function resets the Cellular hardware module and the GNSS subsystem.
 The started network connections should have been closed before, otherwise they could fall in an inconsistent state.